PingOne Advanced Identity Cloud

 Step 2e

 Device profile callbacks.
-Refer to Configure Device Profiling.
+Learn more in Configure Device Profiling.

 Step 2f